CMU-17-214/f2023/assignments/hw1.md

 - [ ] 20: The solution implements the above specification correctly and nothing more for both languages (partial credit 15pt for one language)
 - [ ] 5: The TypeScript implementation is reasonably well documented, using the API documentation style of the language.
 - [ ] 5: The Java implementation is reasonably well documented, using the API documentation style of the language.
-- [ ] 5: The TypeScript implementation is clean & concise.
-It does not introduce unnecessary variables, dead or out-commented code, particularly strange indentation.
-It follows coding conventions of the language.
-- [ ] 5: The Java implementation is clean & concise.
-It does not introduce unnecessary variables, dead or out-commented code, particularly strange indentation.
-It follows coding conventions of the language.
-* [ ] 10: The implementation in both languages is well organized and does not expose unnecessary implementation details (encapsulation) and it programs against interfaces, not classes. (partial credit 5pt for one language)
+* [ ] 20: The implementation in both languages is well organized and does not expose unnecessary implementation details (encapsulation) and it programs against interfaces, not classes. (partial credit 15pt for one language)

 **Command-line processing (55pt):**